jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 `:47,86s/<br \/>//g`

-:  This command tells use lines 47-86 and strip out all the extranious ```<br />``` tags.
+:  This command tells use lines 47-86 and strip out all the extraneous ```<br />``` tags.
 Note the backslash to escape the forward slash.

 ### Why vi Key Bindings are as They Are